OpenZeppelin/compound-monitoring/governance/README.md

   - Severity is always set to `Info`
   - Metadata field contains:
     - Address of GovernorBravo contract
+    - End block number for proposal to be queued (eta)
     - Proposal ID
     - State of proposal
-    - Initial line of proposal description
+    - First line of proposal description

 <!-- -->
 - AE-COMP-GOVERNANCE-PROPOSAL-THRESHOLD-SET